GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 The energy crunch has already created a painful cost-of-living crisis for consumers and businesses and forced governments to spend billions to ease the burden.

-German bonds DE2YT=RR were set for their worst month in over 30 years as euro zone inflation hit a record high.
+German bonds DE2YT=RR were set for their worst month in over 30 years.

 Markets are betting that the U.S. Federal Reserve and the ECB will both raise their key borrowing costs by 75 basis points when they meet next month.